benfertig/timestamper/README.md

 **THIS IS THE SOURCE CODE.
 If you just want to run the *Time Stamper* program, download the latest executable from the releases page.**<br />

-Instructions are provided below for those who are interested in either:
+If you would like to run and build this program from the source code, check out the instructions for:
-1. Running the *Time Stamper* program from the source code using their own *Python* interpreter
+* Running/building from source on Windows
-2. Building their own standalone *Time Stamper* executables from the source code
+* Running/building from source on Mac

 ## Attribution
 ### Visuals